enptmps/MessagingDiscovery/README.md

 #### Get-PubilcFolderReplicationReport.ps1

 #### ImportDL365.ps1
-Import teh Onprem DL to 365 DG's
+Import the Onprem DL to 365 DG's

 #### ImportMembers365.ps1
 import members into the DGs in 365